risa2000/hmdq/README.md

 ```

 #### `props`
 Prints out all different _tracked device properties_ for all currently detected _tracked devices_.
-The term _tracked device_ includes not only the headset and the controllers, but also the lighthouses and additional (not tracked) devices as the gamepads.
+The term _tracked device_ includes not only the headset and the controllers, but also the lighthouses and the additional (not tracked) devices as the gamepads.
 The number of properties shown depends on the _verbosity_ level specified by the user, which, by default, is set to `0`.

 Example (excerpt):
 ```c